jerryq0101/csgo-mkt-may/README.md

 So in `dbconnection.ts`, I've created a `static instance` so `static async getInstance()` will only make the `new MongoClient` instantiation connection only once in the application's lifetime.

-(Talk more about staic methods and the actual framework of the singleton pattern)
+(Talk more about static methods and the actual framework of the singleton pattern)

 Note: We need the `static` variable and `static` method in the class so it's not possible to have multiple instances with duplicate MongoClient variables (Nature of static keyword).